JurgenPalsma/swarmex/README.md

 # Optimizing FOREX trading strategies with natured-inspired machine learning

-The goal of the project is to optimize trading strategies based on Directional Changes using nature inspired optimization algorithms. (so far:
+The goal of the project is to optimize trading strategies based on Directional Changes using nature inspired optimization algorithms.

+Algorithms used:

 - Particle Swarm Optimization (PSO)
-                    - A custom algo based on shuffled frog leaping - Continuous Shuffled Frog Leaping (CSFLA))
+- A custom algo based on shuffled frog leaping - Continuous Shuffled Frog Leaping (CSFLA)

 To do so, I use the trading strategy provided by [[1]](http://www.kampouridis.net/papers/DC-GA.pdf) which use Genetic Algorithms to find a suitable set of parameters for a Directional Change - based strategy.